iris-hep/iris-hep.github.io/pages/fellows.md

 **Duration of fellowship and total stipend:** An IRIS-HEP fellowship will pay up to 3 FTE-months (full time equivalent) at $2000/month.
 As full time research software activities are not consistent with taking classes during the academic year (as opposed to summer), most fellows will work a smaller time fraction over a larger number of calendar months.
 (For example, half-time for 6 months.)
 Applicants should include a proposed time profile for their activities in their proposal, as well as note their academic course load and/or any other activities taking significant time.

+**Projects:** Research software projects should in general be in the R&D areas listed above or (in some cases) be projects of more general interest to the HEP.
 Recent Fellows and links to descriptions of their projects can be found below in the list of current and past Fellows.

-**Some of the currently open IRIS-HEP fellow projects can be found [on a separate webpage](/fellow_projects.html)**.
+**Examples of currently open IRIS-HEP Fellow projects can be found [on a separate webpage](/fellow_projects.html)**.
 Example projects of interest in the wider HEP community can also be found on the [HEP Software Foundation Google Summer of Code (HSF GSoC) webpage](https://hepsoftwarefoundation.org/activities/gsoc.html).
-While GSoC is a separate program, funded by Google, many of the projects could also be appropriate for IRIS-HEP Fellows if they are within the R&D areas listed above.
+While GSoC is a separate program, funded by Google, many of the projects could also be appropriate for IRIS-HEP Fellows if they are related to the R&D areas listed above.
 Interested prospective fellows and/or mentors are also encouraged to write to fellows@iris-hep.org for more information.

 Prospective fellows will eventually apply (to fellows@iris-hep.org) by providing: